 Here’s a step-by-step how to guide on doing Norbert Gambit for Questrade… and how to Convert CAD to USD in Questrade for $6 instead of paying the hidden Questrade currency conversion fee.
 In this post, I’ll go over who Norbert is, what Norbert’s Gambit is, and give you a step-by-step guide on how to do the Norbert’s Gambit in your Questrade brokerage.

-I’ve always wanted to try converting Canadian dollars to US Dollars through using Norbert’s Gambit because it will save you the foreign exchange fee that is hidden when you convert your Canadian to US Dollars (and vice versa).
+This is so that when you convert Canadian dollars to US Dollars, it will save you the foreign exchange fee that is hidden when you convert your Canadian to US Dollars (and vice versa).

-So with a 1.20 exchange rate, that $2000 not only becomes $1666.67, it will actually be $1626.67 (or something like that).
+So with a 1.25 exchange rate, that $2000 not only becomes $1600, it will actually be $1571 (or something like that).

-With the strategy of Norbert’s Gambit, you can avoid that hidden currency conversion fee and save on purchasing US dollars.
+With the strategy of Norbert’s Gambit, you can avoid that hidden Questrade currency conversion fee and save on purchasing US dollars.